 The primary reason was that every website ranked Britax as the best.
 Beyond that airlines, all allowed the seats on their planes which meant I could also fly safely with my son in tow.
 I ordered our first Britax seat and never looked back.

 The kids are now 6 and 4 and still strapped into Britax seats daily.
 I have never encountered a problem with them and have been in two minor accidents where the kids walked away unharmed.
 After each accident, we replaced the seats and thanked our lucky stars.

 We are all guilty of it and the reality is that if you cannot put your cell phone down, you are putting your kids as well as other children at risk.
 This summer, I drove over 6000 Miles/9800 Kilometres and couldn’t believe the number of people texting and chatting away.
 I watched cars in my rearview mirror come inches from my bumper because the driver was busy on their phone.
 It’s seriously time to put down our phones and take a look around.

-Currently, CAA is asking Canadians to take a minute and make the Distracted Driving Promise to simply focus on the road.
+Why not take a minute and make the Distracted Driving Promise to simply focus on the road.
 Once you have completed the promise, check out this simulation that shows you what you miss every time you answer a text or reach down for something in your car.
 With one text message taking approximately 30 seconds to answer, I would have missed seeing 209 potential pedestrians in Toronto.
 Can you imagine how many lives would be ruined if I had hit even one?